hyperledger-labs/nft-auction/SETUP.md

 ```

 # Starting the application

-1. After the prerequisites are installed, follow the below instructions to start the application on local machine.
+After the prerequisites are installed, follow the below instructions to start the application on local machine.

+1. Download or Clone the code repo.

-2. Open a terminal and run the blockchain network setup using the following commands:
+2. Open a terminal from the root directory of the code repo and run the blockchain network using the following commands:
     ```
     cd auction-resapi/network/local
     ./start.sh
     ```
     The script will stand up a simple Fabric network.
 The network has two peer organizations with two peer each and a single node raft ordering service

-3. After the blockchain network setup is complete, start the node application using the following commands:
+3. After the blockchain network setup is complete, start the Node.js backend server using the following commands:
     ```
     cd auction-resapi/node
     npm install